On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

-To provide an intuitive demonstration of the RDC tradeoff in generation tasks, Fig. \ref{fig:exp_MNIST} presents comparative visual results under varying complexity levels.
+To provide an intuitive demonstration of the RDC tradeoff in generation tasks, Fig.~\ref{fig:exp_MNIST} presents comparative visual results under varying complexity levels.
 Each row in the figure corresponds to a fixed transmission rate, enabling direct visual assessment of how increased model complexity affects generation quality while maintaining identical rate constraints.
-This visualization clearly illustrates the practical impact of model complexity on the RDP tradeoff space for image generation.
 We can clearly observe that the perceptual quality of the recovered sample is higher than that generated by the models with lower complexity.
 And an increase in transmission rate can also increase the perceptual quality, when providing the same model complexity.
 The above observations again justify the tradeoff relationship among rate, perceptual quality and complexity.

-\textbf{Video Compression Task:} We also consider the video compression task and investigate the corresponding RDC tradeoff by optimizing the corresponding loss function in (\ref{eq:loss_vc}) on Vimeo-90k \cite{xue2019video}.
-To measure the distortion of the reconstructed frames, we use two evaluation metrics, peak signal-to-noise ratio (PSNR) and multi-scale structural similarity index (MS-SSIM).
-Here, PSNR focuses on bit-wise distortion, while MS-SSIM correlates better with human perception.
-We also use bits per pixel (bpp) to represent the required bits for each pixel in the current frame, in order to measure the number of bits for encoding the representations.